frozenpandaman/mangadex-dl/README.md

   Archiving [  3/  3]...
 Archiving completed successfully

-Manga "Yotsuba to!" was successfully downloaded
+Manga "Yotsuba&!" was successfully downloaded
 ```

 Instead of command-line options and manually inserting manga links, you can use a file redirection with some options: